nikhilbadriprasad/wolfram-mathematica/README.md

 # wolfram-mathematica
-Insights of Restaurant Reviews from TripAdvisor dataset
+Insights from Restaurant Reviews from TripAdvisor dataset